myltik/azure-docs.ru-ru/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-blob-storage-with-polybase.md

 <properties
-   pageTitle="Загрузка данных из хранилища BLOB-объектов Azure в хранилище данных SQL (PolyBase) | Microsoft Azure" description="Сведения об использовании технологии PolyBase для загрузки данных из хранилища больших двоичных объектов Azure в хранилище данных SQL. Описание загрузки нескольких таблиц из общедоступных данных в схему хранилища данных Contoso Retail." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from Azure blob storage into SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Learn how to use PolyBase to load data from Azure blob storage into SQL Data Warehouse.
+Load a few tables from public data into the Contoso Retail Data Warehouse schema." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"